Are Almonds Toxic To Boston Terriers?

 Do Almonds Have Any Health Benefits for My Boston Terrier?

 Your Boston can eat almonds, but they don’t have many health benefits for her.
-The issue is that almonds have high amounts of fat and fiber, too much to be an appropriate dietary choice for her (source).
+The issue is that almonds have high amounts of fat and fiber, too much to be an appropriate dietary choice for her (sourceOpens in a new tab.).

 Yes, almonds do have copper, magnesium, manganese, vitamin E, and other essential nutrients.